 Before we look at things in more depth, let us first explore how to play, tweak and create with Usynth, as that may be all you need for now.
 This super-short section shows you how to get started in minutes.

 Install

-Install one or more Usynth Titles from the UJAM App.
+Visit our website to download and install one or more Usynth Titles.
 The process is easy and straightforward.

-If you don't have the UJAM App yet, you can download it here:
+If you don't have the UJAM App yet, you can download it here.